esp-cpp/esp-box-emu/README.md

 The storage can be changed via `menuconfig`.

-You'll need to place your roms, art, and metadata file in

 ### Using LittleFS (Internal FLASH):

-You will need to set up a `flash_data/` folder which contains your roms (.nes, .gb, .gbc), images (.sjpg), and metadata.csv.
+You will need to set up a `flash_data/` folder which contains your roms (.nes, .gb, .gbc), images (.jpg), and metadata.csv.
 (See next section for more info about Rom Images and the metadata file).
 The contents of this folder will be flashed into the `littlefs` partition.